 Referral processes to palliative care

 Regional service planning

-Specialist programs and referrals pathways scoping project
+Specialist programs and referral pathways scoping project

 VICS consumer engagement peer group

 Partnering With Consumers

 NEMICS recognises that one of the best ways of enhancing patient care is to listen to and value the voice of people who have been diagnosed with cancer and have experience of the health care services.